Tattoo ink: United States

 In the United States, tattoo inks are subject to regulation by the U.S. Food and Drug Administration (FDA).
 The inks are regulated as cosmetics (which do not require pre-market approval), and the pigments are regulated as color additives.
 FDA regulations say that color additives intended for injection must show convincing evidence that they are safe to be injected, in order to be approved for this purpose.
 The FDA has not yet approved any color additives for injection.
 The FDA does not generally exercise this regulatory authority because of other higher priorities and insufficient evidence of specific color additives causing safety problems in tattoo ink.

 The FDA does investigate tattoo inks if they receive reports of safety concerns, such as bacterial contamination, and they sometimes issue product recalls for specific inks.

 Under the Fair Packaging and Labeling Act, the FDA requires cosmetics manufacturers to disclose ingredients on products sold to retail customers, but not products used by professionals.
-Tattoo ink manufacturers typically sell their products to professional tattoo artists, and they aren't required to disclose ingredients.
+Tattoo ink manufacturers typically sell their products to professional tattoo artists, and they are not required to disclose ingredients.

 In California, Proposition 65 requires that Californians be warned before exposure to certain harmful chemicals.
 In 2004, an environmental nonprofit sued several tattoo ink manufacturers for violating this law.
 A judge ordered two of the companies to put warning labels on their products and in their catalogs to tell California customers that tattoo inks contain heavy metals known to cause cancer, birth defects, and other reproductive harm.